Common tools for contributors and users.

 Makes a choice based on an input and thresholds.

-, this function selects one of these values
+From a list of choices, this function selects one of these values

-based on a list of inputs, depending on the value of each input
+based on a list of inputs, depending on the value of each input within

-a list of thresholds
+a list of thresholds.

 ndarray[float32] – A list of the values chosen.